- Home

-Hailstorms roll through Dallas every spring and summer, and the damage they leave behind is not always obvious.
+Free Inspection: (214) 649-5984Did you just have a hail storm pass through your area?
+Hailstorms roll through North Texas every spring and summer, and sometimes during the winter and fall.
+You don't always see the damage that hail can do.
 The cracked shingles, dented vents, and granule loss can go unnoticed for weeks while moisture works its way through the damaged areas.
 This page covers hail damage inspections, shingle and material repair, and insurance claim support for residential roofs across the Dallas area.
-We offer same-week inspections with photo documentation and a clear repair plan from an insured, GAF-certified Dallas roofing contractor.
+We offer same-week inspections with photo documentation and a clear repair plan from an insured, GAF-certified Dallas-Fort Worth roofing contractor, based in Farmers Branch.

-What Is Hail Damage Repair on a Roof in Dallas?
+What Is Hail Damage Roof Repair in North Texas?

-Hail damage repair is the process of restoring a roof after hailstones crack, dent, or strip protective material from shingles, flashing, and vents.
-Dallas storms can produce golf-ball-sized hail each spring, and timely repairs are what keep a small problem from turning into leaks, mold, or early roof failure.
+Hail damage roof repair is the process of restoring a roof after hailstones damage your roof.
+They crack, dent, or strip protective material from shingles, flashing, and vents.
+The storms in North Texas can produce golf-ball-sized hail when the conditions are right.
+It's important to get the damage looked at quickly.
+Otherwise, a small problem can turn into leaks, mold, or worse, early roof failure.

 Hail Leaves Hidden Roof Damage That Gets Worse Over Time